Gaetanosaure/Thesis_code_repository/README.md

+EDIT: A minor mistake was found in the code and repaired.
+The right file to run is "sensitivity_analysis_ISSR_mod"

 # Thesis_code_repository

 This repository contains the Jupyter notebook used to code the models and obtain the results presented in my master thesis: "Emissions from a hydrogen-fuel-cell-powered aircraft characterization, environmental impact, and mitigation study".